adjentz/elixr2/Elixr.Api/Content/Spells/alter-reality.md

 Alter Reality is the most versatile spell.
-The only limit is that the spell cannot permanently alter free-will, at least not entirely (the subject will always feel like something is wrong if this attempted on them).
-Otherwise, you permanently make a change to the world.
+The spell allows you to permanently make a change to the world.

 The Energy Requirement for the spell depends on the magnitude of the requested effect.
 The GM determines this using similar spells (to the desired effect) as a reference, as well as their own discretion.

+Additionally, Energy cast for this spell must be sacrificed, meaning that the caster's Current Energy is reduced by the amount they Channel.

 It is not recommended for lower-level characters to learn this spell, as the Energy Requirement will almost always be higher than their Max Energy.